-We offers joint injection services delivered by highly trained and specialised physiotherapists who are dual trained both as physiotherapists and in the clinical use of Steroid (Cortisone) or kenalog Injections.
+We offers joint injection services delivered by highly trained and specialised physiotherapists who are dual trained both as physiotherapists and in the clinical use of Cortisone Injections.

 This is a highly specialised and innovative service designed to improve accessibility to pain relieving injections; facilitating the patient pathways, minimizing waiting times and maintaining first class level of care.
 Common conditions we treat with injections if conservative management fails to improve symptoms.